StevenClontz/DMSGSL-CodeOfLaws/README.md

 The GSL's responsibilities include, but are not limited to, the following charges:

 * Representing the interests of DMS graduate students for the following groups and others.
-    - The DMS Department Chair and other faculty
+    - The DMS Department Chair and Graduate Program Officer
     - The Graduate Student Council and other graduate student leadership
 * Organizing professional and social events for the benefit of DMS graduate students
+* Managing the selection of the DMS Outstanding Graduate Teacher Award
 * Supporting the DMS Graduate Student Mentor program
 * Supporting COSAM Outreach efforts by helping represent mathematics

 ## Article 4: Meetings

-The GSL will hold two meetings each fall and spring semester, and one meeting each summer semester.
+The GSL will hold one open meeting during each semester: fall, spring, and summer.
 These meetings are open to all DMS graduate students.
+Leaders may also meet amongst themselves and others additionally as needed in order to fulfill the GSL's mission and responsibilities.

 ## Article 5: Ratification and Amendments